dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 ### A note on transparency and using explain

 For transparency and additional context, we recommend you have an easy way for the user to obtain the SQL that MetricFlow generates.
 You can do this by appending `explain=True` to any query.
 This is incredibly powerful because we want to be very transparent to the user about what we're doing and do not want to be a black box.
-This would be mostly a power user / technical user functionality.
+This would be mostly beneficial to a technical user.

+### A note on Where Filters

+In the cases where our APIs support either a string or a filter list for the `where` clause, we always recommend that your application utilizes the filter list in order to gain maximum pushdown benefits.
+The `where` string may be more intuititive for users writing queries during testing, but it will not have the performance benefits of the filter list in a production environment.

 ### Example stages of an integration